How Gatsby scales with your Expertise & Scope

 In this post, I want to explain how Gatsby led me into learning React and how your Gatsby project can scale by considering my personal site and experience, as an example.
 Gatsby seamlessly scales from basic React usage to complex React patterns, from basic Markdown to full-featured headless CMS — Gatsby scales with your expertise and scope.

-When I first discovered Gatsby two years ago, React was already quite popular.
+When I first discovered Gatsby five years ago, React was already quite popular.
 I decided to learn it to get more into modern front-end development and to step up my game.
 Before that I did static HTML/CSS/JS websites with the help of SCSS and Gulp.
 I never used a server-side scripting language (e.g. PHP) or a scripting engine (e.g. Nunjucks).
-So this was a big step, wasn't it?
+So this was a big step, wasn’t it?

-After the v1 release of Gatsby (June '17) I also went live with my personal site which used Markdown as its source and the built in CSS Modules for styling.
-I didn't know much React at that point and hence used it more as a templating language — but still had a PWA and excellent Lighthouse scores!
+After the v1 release of Gatsby (June ‘17) I also went live with my personal site which used Markdown as its source and the built in CSS Modules for styling.
+I didn’t know much React at that point and hence used it more as a templating language — but still had a PWA and excellent Lighthouse scores!
 Now, in early 2021, the site is still running smoothly on Gatsby v3 and hosting & managing it was never a problem.

 After I launched my site I continued to learn React and Gatsby.
-As it doesn't limit you in how you can use React.
+As it doesn’t limit you in how you can use React.
 I treated my website as an experiment.
 I experimented with new, cutting-edge React techniques just to see how they worked, and they worked quite well!
-Gatsby also had a lot more to learn: GraphQL, Node APIs and gatsby-image, to name a few.
+Gatsby also had a lot more to learn: GraphQL, Node APIs and gatsby-plugin-image, to name a few.

 Gatsby’s rich plugin ecosystem allowed me to easily try other packages.
 I tried different styling approaches, different data sources, and so on… Most plugins work without manual configuration: Install the package, put it in your config and see it working — awesome!